Ergonomics & Back Safety Policy

 - Environmental Health and Safety

 - Last updated: November 11, 2014

-The purpose of the Ergonomic Program is to prevent the pain and suffering, as well as costs to the College, associated with workstations that are set up, or used, improperly.
+The purpose of the Ergonomic Program is to prevent the pain and suffering, as well as costs to the University, associated with workstations that are set up, or used, improperly.
 This is done through a combination of workplace training, evaluation of workstations and work practices, and the implementation of ergonomic control strategies.

 - The study of the relationship between people, their work and their physical work environment.
 The major goal of ergonomics is to fit the job to the individual and promote healthy and safe work practices.